7 Cereal Products to Avoid for a Gluten-Free Diet: Savvy Tips for Sticking to Your Goals

 Uncovering the Hidden Gluten in Cereal Products

 It is important to be aware that wheat is not the only source of gluten.
 Many cereals contain other sources of gluten, such as barley and rye.
 If a cereal does not specifically state it is gluten-free, it’s best to assume it contains gluten.
-This is especially true of cereals that contain wheat derivatives, such as wheat germ and wheat .
+This is especially true of cereals that contain wheat derivatives, such as wheat germ and wheat bran.

 In addition, it’s important to be aware of the cross-contamination dangers of gluten-containing and gluten-free cereals.
 Many products that don’t contain gluten may still be processed in the same equipment as gluten-containing products.
 This means that trace amounts of gluten could be present in a seemingly gluten-free cereal.
 Always take care to read labels and choose gluten-free cereals that have been certified as safe and produced in a dedicated gluten-free facility.